Nelson's Dockyard

-Nelson's Dockyard is a cultural heritage site and marina in English Harbour, located in Saint Paul Parish on the Caribbean island of Antigua, in Antigua and Barbuda.
+Nelson's Dockyard is a cultural heritage site and marina in English Harbour, located in Saint Paul on the Caribbean island of Antigua, in Antigua and Barbuda.
 It is the only continuously working Georgian era dockyard in the world.
 It was built in the early 18th century and abandoned by the British Royal Navy in 1889.
 The dockyard is named after Admiral Horatio Nelson, who lived in the Royal Navy Dockyard from 1784 through 1787.

 Today, it is part of Nelson's Dockyard National Park and the Antigua Naval Dockyard and Related Archaeological Sites UNESCO World Heritage Site.
 It is also home to some of Antigua's sailing and yachting events such as Antigua Sailing Week, the Antigua Classic Yacht Regatta, and the Antigua Charter Yacht Meeting, as well as the North American Optimist Championships.

 History

 English Harbour

 After the English colonized Antigua in 1632, the Royal Navy began using English Harbour as a safe haven.
 The harbour's position on the south side of Antigua island facilitated the monitoring of neighbouring islands, and the harbour was naturally well-suited to protect ships and cargo from hurricanes.
 Fortification of the harbor began in the 18th century.

 The first reference to the defense of English Harbour occurs in 1704, when Fort Berkeley was listed as one of the island's forts established around the coast of Antigua.
 Fort Berkeley was built on a peninsula at the entrance to English Harbour.
 By 1707 naval ships used English Harbour as a station, but no facilities had yet been built for ship maintenance or repair.